iainquayle/T10G2/README.md

 The machine learning is still not hooked up to the calculator and drawingpad however this will be implemented soon.

+*IMPORTANT PLEASE READ:
+ In the CalcNet folder there is a zip file called "src.zip" it contains that code that we currently have which is a work-in-progress for hooking up the neural net with the the calculator and drawing pad; it's out final code currently.
+However, it's currently not fuctional which is why we decided to keep the code that runs the calculator and drawing pad and provided instructions for running that so you could see the drawing pad and calculator in action.

+*If you'd like to run the CalcNet code simply compile all the classes and then run the Main.java class withing the folder CalcNet.

 The following are insturctions on how to run the calculator and how train the neural network and run the image processing: